chaezenp/chaezenp.github.io/projects/Manoa-Connect.md

 # Design

-The core of the website includes a *profile*, *chat*, and *match* page.
-There is also a page for new users to create an account and pages to custimize your profile such as adding photos or your current class schedule.
+The core of the website includes a profile, chat, and match page.
+There is also a page for new users to create an account and pages to customize your profile, such as adding photos or your current class schedule.

 <div class="flex-row">
   <img width="48%" src="../img/ManoaConnect/MC-SignUp2.png">